 Anglers will get one more day to fish the Columbia River Subarea for halibut on Friday.

-Off the Central Oregon Coast Subarea (Cape Falcon to Humbug Mountain), anglers might also fish for halibut in the forty-fathom line, seven days in keeping with week thru Oct.
+Off the Central Oregon Coast Subarea (Cape Falcon to Humbug Mountain), anglers might also fish for halibut in the forty-fathom line, seven days in keeping with week through Oct.
 31, or attainment of the harvest quota (32,591 pounds) for that fishery.

-The place between Humbug Mountain and the Oregon/California border is open to all depth for Pacific halibut seven days in step with week via Oct.
+The place between Humbug Mountain and the Oregon/California border is open to all depths for Pacific halibut seven days in step with week via Oct.
 31, or till the quota of 11,322 kilos has been met, whichever comes first.

 Days on which Pacific halibut fishing is open may be announced on the NOAA Fisheries hotline (1-800-662-9825) and posted on the ODFW Marine Resources Program Website.

-Merrill Lake stolen signs and symptoms back
+Merrill Lake stole signs and symptoms back.